ASerkanGoktas/json2fuse/README.md

 # json2fuse

-A fuse implementation which uses json file as a source of file structure
+A fuse implementation which uses json file as a source of file structure.
+The filesystem is read-only, however, it can be changed by changing the input file-structure json file.

 ## Dependencies
 - `cJSON 1.7.14`
 - `Fuse library`